aji-ai/aiwritermod/README.md

 ## Getting Started

 1. Install the required dependencies: `npm install`
-2. Create a `.env` file and provide the necessary environment variables (e.g., API keys, credentials)
+2. Create a `.env` file and provide the necessary environment variables (e.g., API keys, credentials): `cp .env.example .env` and fill it out
 3. Add your keywords to the `./keywords` directory, one keyword per file
 4. Run the application: `node index.js`